Epictetus24/MalGo/README.md

 # MalGo - A set of simple go tools for pentesting.
-My collection of malicious Go scripts, mostly modified examples of scripts from the excellent Blackhat Go by No Starch Press
+My collection of malicious Go scripts, mostly modified examples of scripts from the excellent Blackhat Go by No Starch Press.
+Not all of it is necessarily evil, most of it is just useful for security testing.
 # goscraper.go

-A simple webscraper for pentesteracademy videos, usage:
+A simple webscraper for pentesteracademy videos, it requires you to have a valid account - so [please subscribe to their excellent service](https://www.pentesteracademy.com/benefits), I really recommend the Linux Assembley and AD courses!

+Usage:

 ```sh
 go run goscraper.go [courseid] [cookie]